 But modern woke culture could not eclipse the cultural heritage of Taiwan.
 Case in point: Lotus Lake had two faces.
 In contrast, the western shore showed its traditional face with a history spanning three centuries.
 Just a pond then, it inspired a mayor to fill it with lotus flowers, a symbol of virtue in Buddhism, and had a temple built on the water’s edge.
 The pond had since been expanded into a lake.

-We found this historical and religious community about three kilometers from Zuoying Station on the other end of the lake.
+We found this historical and religious community about three kilometers from Zuoying Station on the opposite shore.
 In place of condos and modern amenities, some 20 ornate temples, several colorful pagodas and pavilions, gigantic statues of deities and mythical creatures, and stone fortifications populated the shore.
 This side of the lake was a window to Zuoying of old.
 We visited some of these places of worship.

 Dragon and Tiger Pagodas

 The iconic pair of off-shore towers represented the religious side of Lotus Lake in a colorful, almost whimsical way.
-We entered and exited through the dragon and tiger passageways that told Taoist stories and explained traditional beliefs in figurines and illustrations on the walls.
+We entered and exited through passageways that told Taoist stories and explained traditional beliefs in wall figurines and illustrations.
 Entering through the dragon’s mouth and exiting via the tiger’s was believed to be auspicious.
 Dragon in, tiger out equaled good luck!

 Palace in Taoism was synonymous to temple.
 This spectacularly ornate one was originally built elsewhere in the 18th century and moved to Zuoyang in 1960.
 Without a guide, we could not identify Baosheng Dadi, a Taoist deity, among the many images in the temple.
 Legend had it that the god ordered the Dragon and Tiger Pagodas to be built.
 He was the Dadi of the twin pagodas.